iwillig/software-alchemist/docs/readme.md

-# Software Archivist Documentation
+# Software Alchemist Documentation

 This project is an LLM focused knowledge base that helps software engineers use LLMs on their software projects.

 ## Install

-You will need python, SQLite and pandoc installed on your machine.

-You can install these dependencies via homebrew on both Mac OS and Linux

 ~~~{.shell}
 # brew bundle